Physician Assistant Studies (MHS)

 Applicants are selected based on a holistic evaluation.
 Many factors are taken into consideration:

-- GPA overall GPA, science GPA.
-Last 60 hour GPA (both undergraduate and graduate level work).
+- GPAs (overall GPA, science GPA, last 60 hour GPA, both undergraduate and graduate level work).

 - GRE scores (quantitative, verbal, and analytical writing sections)